 The world market for concentrating solar heat projects has been growing significantly since solrico started its annual surveys.
 At the end of 2017 an estimated 339 MW ( 484,958 m2) of concentrating collector capacity supplied heat for C&I customers around the world.
-The world market will have more than doubled in the six year period between 2018 and 2023, reaching 722 MW (1,036,120 m2), if the projects already confirmed by August 2022 are realised (see figure 2).
+The world market will have almost doubled in the six year period between 2018 and 2023, reaching 704 MW (1,005,820 m2), if the projects already confirmed by November 2022 are realised (see figure 2).

 List of contracted solar heat projects above 1,000 m2 aperture area which are commissioned already in 2022 or are planned to be commissioned until the end of 2023.

 Source: solrico survey / technology suppliers’ information; Status: November 2022

 Absolicon, Sweden: https://www.absolicon.com/

 Heliac, Denmark: https://www.heliac.dk/

 Industrial Solar, Germany: https://www.industrial-solar.de/en/